 MW: It’s about living out our values while also addressing different shades.
 What’s the shade of working in a community like Brampton and how can we figure out how we connect?
 What’s the shade when we work with the 2SLGBTQ community to make sure that they’re seen and represented in what we do?
 It’s complex work and it’s very subtle.
 But it’s so important because that’s how people feel that you, as an organization, are authentic.
 They can see themselves in what you do.
 That’s what art is all about.
 It’s a mirror for us.

-MYY: I also love how you’re supporting the community during the TSO’s centennial celebrations!
-One example of this is the recently-announced partnership with the Centre for Addiction and Mental Health’s (CAMH), The Art of Healing.
+MYY: I also love how you’re supporting the community!
+One example of this is a partnership with the Centre for Addiction and Mental Health’s (CAMH), The Art of Healing.
 The program supports First Nations, Inuit, and Métis patients at CAMH through storytelling and musical composition.
 Tell me about it.

 MW: It’s so wonderful because the program is really focused on how we can go from managing mental health and addiction to healing from it.
 Shkaabe Makwa, the Indigenous healing centre at CAMH, focuses on culturally appropriate, culturally sensitive work in that area.
 We have to be sensitive to and aware of the fact that our culture affects everything.
 It also affects how we should be treated in a medical situation.
 I’m not an expert on this but I think it’s wonderful that CAMH is being really mindful about how they can bring the very best service to people from all different communities.

-MYY: I’m marking my calendar immediately!
-Before we wrap up, what would be your bucket list concert for the TSO?
+MYY: Before we wrap up, what would be your bucket list concert for the TSO?

 MW: I don’t know what the program would be but I can tell you the circumstances around it.
 The circumstance would be a program that would attract so many people in this city that we would need to play it in the Scotiabank Arena or in an enormous stadium.
 Can you imagine having 30,000 people in a stadium hearing a concert?
 Can you imagine the energy and excitement?
 It’s not just about the music.
 Of course, the music is incredible but this is an orchestra, the quality of which everyone should hear.
 So, that would definitely be my bucket list concert.